 What are a few of the best ways to use Marriott points?

 But, when transferring Marriott points to an airline transfer partner, some partners are better than others, especially because there are airlines you can’t access from another flexible points currency.

 Can you transfer Capital One miles to an airline partner?

-Singapore Airlines, Air France, and Virgin Atlantic all have great redemption options, but these miles are also easily earned by transferring Chase UR, Amex MR, and/or Citi ThankYou points to your airline account.
-(Not to mention the transfer is likely to be instant or a lot quicker with these other programs compared to Marriott.)
+Singapore Airlines, Air France, and Virgin Atlantic, for example, all have good redemption options, but these miles are also easily earned by transferring Chase UR, Amex MR, and/or Citi ThankYou points to your airline account.

-Instead, focus on airline loyalty programs only Marriott gives you access to among the flexible points currencies.
+Instead, focus on airline loyalty programs only Marriott gives you access to from among the other flexible points currencies.